quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/7F001-Systems-Performance-Modeling-Issn-4----Adarsh-Anand-editor-Mangey/7spmi_part02_3._Availability.md

 :p What does the MTBF curve for the logistic model show?
 ??x
-The logistic model predicts a decrease in Mean Time Between Failures (MTBF) as the number of tests \( n \) increases, leading to the lowest MTBF value among all models when \( n = 26 \).
+The logistic model predicts a decrease in Mean Time Between Failures (MTBF) as the number of tests $n $ increases, leading to the lowest MTBF value among all models when$n = 26$.
 This indicates that the logistic model may not accurately predict reliability growth. x??

 ---